 - Add the egg and vanilla to the butter mixture, and mix until well combined.

-- Add the flour to the bowl in two batches, mixing after each addition just until everything is combined.
+- Add the flour mixture to the bowl in two batches, mixing after each addition just until everything is combined.
 Add the chocolate chips, and mix briefly once more to incorporate them evenly.

 - Bake for about 14-15 minutes until the cookies are a rich golden brown.